No. 7 USC outlasts No. 16 UCLA to reach Pac-12 title game

 He also might have to book a trip to New York next month as a Heisman Trophy finalist.

-Williams had 503 yards of total offense and accounted for three touchdowns Saturday night and the seventh-ranked Trojans beat No. 16 UCLA 48-45 on Saturday night to reach the Pac-12 Championship game.
+Williams had 503 yards of total offense and accounted for three touchdowns, and the seventh-ranked Trojans beat No. 16 UCLA 48-45 on Saturday night to reach the Pac-12 championship game.

 “If you told me last year where we’d be now, I’d call you a dead liar," wide receiver Kyle Ford said.